S.Africans gather to mourn deaths of 21 teenagers in tavern tragedy | Science-Environment

 Forensic teams investigating how the youths died have yet to reveal their conclusions.
 The most likely cause appears to be some kind of chemical or gas leak on the ground floor of the venue, which was packed and had little ventilation.
 Another theory authorities have been investigating is that they were poisoned by something they ate, drank, or smoked.

 Some of the survivors admitted to the hospital complained of chest pains.
 Others spoke of trying to leave in panic as people dropped dead around them, but were unable to find an exit.
-Residents have protested outside the tavern, which they say they had been asking authorities to close.
-Its license was revoked last week.
+"Focus not on the shame and embarrassment around this, but the grief at the loss," the preacher, Bathandwa Kwatsha, urged during a prayer for the crying families.
+"God will comfort you," she said in the local Xhosa language.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)